Skip to main content

 Edit tile appearance

 1. Choose Hide Chart to hide the tile from the dashboard.
 Perhaps the underlying data is important to the workbook, but you don't want to have end users be able to interact with the data on a dashboard level.
+Note: Other queries on the dashboard can still access hidden tiles (via XLOOKUP), if you need to filter a hidden tile you can map the filter before hiding the tile and it will update with the filter selection.

 2. Choose Remove Background to make the background of a tile be transparent.